 Frequently we hear horror stories of projects that have gone wrong, finished late, gone far over budget (sometimes in excess of double the original estimates), poor quality, accidents, lengthy legal battles and projects that don’t do what they were supposed to do.
-There are numerous of construction risks.
+There are numerous construction risks.

 Understanding these risks could help clients avoid, or mitigate the level of risk on their projects.
 Clients have different risks to the contractor, and each stakeholder in the project faces a different set of risks.

-Sometimes these risks are the same for a number of stakeholders – so for instance, if the project is slipping against the construction schedule this could negatively impact both the client, subcontractors and the contractor.
+Sometimes these risks are the same for a number of stakeholders – so for instance, if the project is slipping against the construction schedule this could negatively impact both the client, subcontractors, and the contractor.
 One would consider that if the contractor loses money on the project this shouldn’t be a risk for the client.
 Yet, if the contractor loses so much money that they become bankrupt before the project is finished then this could have a major impact for the client, who would almost certainly have to engage another contractor, at additional costs, to complete the project, which would also certainly result in a delay to the project.
-In addition when contractors lose money their subcontractors, employees and suppliers are also at risk.
+In addition, when contractors lose money their subcontractors, employees and suppliers are also at risk.

 Unfortunately, many clients fail to recognize, understand, and mitigate construction risks, which then frequently leads to an unsuccessful project.

 1. The final project cost exceeding the project budget

 Not only could this make the project unviable in the long term, but it could even lead to the client becoming bankrupt.
 Reasons for projects exceeding the budget include:

 - The project had numerous changes and variations.

 - The project increased in scope.

 - The contractor was delayed by the client’s team.